KMurphs/Tutorials/README.md

 **``Kubernetes is a coordinator, orchestrator of a cluster of machines connected and configured to work as one unit.``**

 In order for this to work one aspect is of crucial importance:

 *Applications/Services need to be containerized as this allows decoupling of the **application package** from the machine that runs it.
 In other words, this newly created container "containing" your application can be deployed on any machine that's available and can even be replicated since it is not tied to any machine in particular.*

 From there on,
 > Kubernetes automates the distribution and scheduling of application containers across a cluster in a more efficient way.

 # A Cluster

-*If a cluster is a group of machines working together as one unit*, then kubernetes allows the distinction of 2 different types of machine:
+*If a cluster is a group of machines working together as one unit*, then kubernetes allows the distinction between 2 different types of machine:
 1. The master: *Coordinator of the cluster*
 	Schedules applications
 	Maintains applications desired states